earthly/website/blog/_posts/2024-01-30-showboaters.md

 Programming language features can make code clearer.
 They can improve readability.
 But each feature is also a new tool for writing horrible code.
 Is that worse than people writing horrible code with other simpler constructs?
 It might be, but it's hard to judge a solution if you don't know the language.

 If you're going to spend your career doing this, it makes sense to keep learning.
 To use a language that allows experts to cleanly solve problems.
 But yeah, just don't leave piles of esoteric code around for others to inherit.

+[^1]: This example is just for fun.
+Pawel improves upon it in his talk.
+I love Scala, but trying to write Haskell in Scala, even when its a bad fit, is endemic.
+I've been guilty of that myself.